Citizens' rights & Traveling

 Besides, there is a possibility of linking the EU and UK systems in the future.

 The Agreement does not set any new targets in this field.
 However, the EU and the UK reaffirm their ambition of achieving climate neutrality by 2050 and commit to uphold a level of climate protection that is in line with the target of reducing greenhouse gas emissions by 40 % by 2030.
 At the same time, the UK is no longer bound by the Effort Sharing Regulation which sets a binding greenhouse gas emission reduction target in non-ETS sectors for each Member State.
-Since the UK contribution in this area was quite significant, it can be expected that the target set for the Czech Republic will increase accordingly in the upcoming revision of the Regulation.
+Since the UK contribution in this area was quite significant, it can be expected that the target set for the Czech Republic will increase accordingly in the ongoing revision of the Regulation.

 From the perspective of international trade in endangered species protected by CITES, the UK has been a third country since 1 January 2021, which means that a CITES permit is required for the import or export of specimens between the EU and the UK (in the Czech Republic, this permit is issued by the Ministry of Environment).
 More information on the impacts of Brexit on CITES is available in the relevant notice from the European CommissionUnder the Agreement, the EU and the UK shall promote the use of CITES as an instrument for conservation and sustainable management of biodiversity, including through the inclusion of animal and plant species in the Appendices to this Convention.